wp-plugins/my-optional-modules/readme.txt

 == Changelog ==

+= 5.8.5 =
+* Excluding posts by authors now hides them in single post view

-= 5.8.4 =
+= 5.8.* =
 * Horizontal gallery width changed to 100%, left/right margin set to auto (to better fit into parent div)
 * Admin screen now allows visibility toggling for individual module settings containers

-= 5.8.* =
 * Create a list of site titles to display randomly
 * Toggle force default post thumbnail container/image width to fill 100% of parent container
 * Remove padding on horizontal gallery items and !important declarations so they can be styled by the user properly